 Basically, QuickBooks is fine for tracking your finances and inventory if it only consists of finished goods.
 However, if you’re a maker, it doesn’t support the most crucial element of your business, which is the manufacturing process your business follows.

-Integrate Your QuickBooks Account with Smart Workshop Software
+Integrate Your QuickBooks Account with Katana Manufacturing Software

-Smart workshop software like what is offered by Katana allows you to seamlessly integrate your QuickBooks account, helping you to bridge the missing feature gap of the QuickBooks inventory management built-in system.
+Smart Manufacturing Software like what is offered by Katana allows you to seamlessly integrate your QuickBooks account, helping you to bridge the missing feature gap of the QuickBooks inventory management built-in system.

 Firstly, once you’ve integrated your accounts, you can begin pushing your sales orders from Katana to QuickBooks (allowing you to accurately track your income) and generate invoices from the Katana dashboard.
 Useful for tracking expenses in QuickBooks and for sending off invoices to a supplier.